Tezumie/aijs-mini-editor/README.md

 `containerId` (string): The ID of the HTML element where the editor will be instantiated.

 `scriptId` (string): The ID of the script tag containing the initial code to be loaded into the editor, not needed for aijs projects.
+Alternatively, you can pass the entire JS script as a string, this allows you to use multiple editors with the same global vars without causing errors on your main site for redeclaration.

 `autoRun` (boolean): Automatically run the code after loading.